If you don’t agree with a parking fine and want to contest it you can. These are the next steps:

 - complete the internal review application form (PDF, 136KB)

 If our review finds that you were not parked illegally, the fine will be withdrawn.
 If we find that you were in the wrong, you will be asked to pay the fine by a new due date.

 If your vehicle broke down and you received a fine, provide us with a copy of your mechanic's report, tow receipt or RACV report when you appeal the fine.

-Your fine is placed on hold during the review.
-You don't have to pay by the due date and no extra costs are charged.
-The review process could take up to 90 days.
+Your fine is placed on hold pending review.
+No payment is required and no additional costs are added during this time.
+The appeal process can take up to 90 days.

 Ask to have the matter heard in court

 If our review found you at fault and you still don’t agree, you may wish to have the matter heard in the Magistrates' Court.